buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 [Here](https://opensea.io/assets/0xf5b0a3efb8e8e4c201e2a935f110eaaf3ffecb8d/78852) it is on OpenSea. **Check out all the different attributes it has on properties, levels, etc.** Get inspired :).
 All these attributes they have actually affect how this character actually plays in the game itself!

 What we’re going to do next is we’re going to actually program in logic to our NFT to “fight” a “boss” in our game.
 So, that means players will be able to take their NFT to the **arena** and collaborate with other players to “attack” a big boss you’ll create!
-When a NFT attacks this boss, the boss can attack the NFT back and the player's NFT will **lose health**.
+When an NFT attacks this boss, the boss can attack the NFT back and the player's NFT will **lose health**.
 The HP value on OpenSea would change :).

 Sorta like Pokemon!